-Nothing is more admirable than the readiness with which the imagination suggests its ideas and presents them at the very instant in which they become necessary or useful (Treatise I.1.7, pp 6-7).
+Nothing is more admirable than the readiness with which the imagination suggests its ideas and presents them at the very instant in which they become necessary or useful (ibid, pp 6-7).

 He explains general terms as arising from habits of use.